GameChangerCloud/doc-gamechanger/_tabs/tutorial.md

 icon: fa fa-book
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Before thinking about using GameChanger you need to install a few dependencies which are required for the next steps.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Before thinking about using GameChanger Cloud you need to install a few dependencies which are required for the next steps.
 We consider that Node.js is installed on your machine.

 ## Installation
 ### Angular CLI and generators